Brhsoftco/onity-ht-lock-hack/README.md

 While some pieces of the keycard have been discussed previously, the following is a complete breakdown of its structure:

-16-bit ident value
+- 16-bit ident value
-8-bit flags byte
+- 8-bit flags byte
-16-bit expiration date
+- 16-bit expiration date
-8-bit authorizations byte (not relevant to this discussion) 24-bit unknown (zeros)
+- 8-bit authorizations byte (not relevant to this discussion)
+- 24-bit unknown (zeros)
-24-bit code key value
+- 24-bit code key value

-This is then encrypted with the property's sitecode and stored in track 3 of a standard magstripe card.
+This data is then encrypted with the property's sitecode and stored in track 3 of a standard magstripe card.

 Code for the crypto algorithm is in appendix B of this paper.

-Lock communications
+#### Lock communications

 Communications with the lock take place over a bidirectional single-wire protocol.
 On the bottom of the lock, on the outside of the door, there is a DC barrel connector, more commonly used for power.
 This carries data on one wire and ground on the other.

 On top of this is the high-level protocol enabling the reading of memory and opening the lock.
 There are several other functions performed by the portable programmer which are not documented within as they're not relevant to the vulnerabilities outlined in this paper and are not required for an opener device.

-Wire protocol
+### Wire protocol

-Basic concept
+#### Basic concept

 We'll refer to the device communicating with the lock as the "master", which drives all communications.